leijendary/sst-rust-template/README.md

-# SST Go template
+# SST Rust template

 - This template is intended for personal use
 - Sample classes are included

 # Technologies used:

-- Go
+- Rust
 - AWS
 - [SST](https://sst.dev)